ChristopheCluizel/resume/README.md

-My résumés in english and french
+My résumé in english and french
 ===

-You can find here my résumés in both english and french.
+You can find here my résumé in both english and french.